polterguy/polterguy.github.io/dashboard/endpoints/index.md

 The endpoint's meta information is retrieved directly from your Hyperlambda files.
 Magic automatically allows you to invoke your user defined endpoints with this component.

-The endpoints component in Magic is obviouisly not as strong as something such as OpenAPI, Swagger or Postman - But for Hyperlambda files, and playing around with Hyperlambda, it's probably more than good enough.
+The endpoints component in Magic is obviouisly not as strong as something such as OpenAPI, Swagger, or Postman - But for Hyperlambda endpoints, it's probably more than enough.